jacastanon01/ssg-generator/readme.md

 ## How It Works

 When you run `./main.sh`, a `generate_pages_recursive` function is called which copies files and sub-directories from the static directory into a new directory.
-If a Markdown file is found in the static directory, it is converted to an HTML page with all the matching nodes.
+Then content is generated from the content folder and if a Markdown file is found in the content directory, it is converted to an HTML page with all the matching nodes.
 The bulk of this logic is contained in [src/block_markdown.py](https://github.com/jacastanon01/ssg-generator/blob/main/src/block_markdown.py) where each 'block' of Markdown is converted according to its type and the text inside the block is handled seperately for inline text nodes.

 ## Unit Testing